TABLE OF CONTENTS

 Apple MacBook (Pro) for Animation?

-I know of many that would like to just get a MacBook Pro.
-They look nice and it seems everyone in the Design Industry has a Mac or MacBook, right?
+I know many that would like to get a MacBook Pro.
+They are popular, and it seems everyone in the Design Industry has a Mac or MacBook, right?

 Since this is a topic that is usually heavily fought over with very personal opinions, I’ll just list some facts here and let you decide for yourself:

-- Cost: The Laptop(s) I recommend down below are 50% cheaper than the exact same parts in a MacBook Pro
+- Cost: The Laptops I recommend down below are at least 50% cheaper but perform better than a MacBook Pro

-- Graphics Card: The recommended Laptop(s) have (for this use case) superior Graphics Cards from Nvidia (CUDA based), that you can also GPU Render on in much more 3D Softwares (Apple only offers AMD Radeon GPUs with OpenCL)
+- Graphics Card: The recommended Laptop(s) have (for this use case) superior Graphics Cards from Nvidia (CUDA based), that you can also use for GPU Rendering in more popular CUDA based GPU Render Engines

-- Industry usage: Any serious 3D Studio I have worked and freelanced at so far, uses Windows based PCs and not Macs.
-There are some that only had Macs in their Infrastructure, but those were advertising agencies that always outsourced any serious 3D or Animation work.
+- Industry usage: Any serious 3D Studio I have worked and freelanced at so far uses Windows-based PCs and not Macs.
+Some do have Macs in their Infrastructure, but those are advertising agencies that always outsourced any serious 3D or Animation work.

-- Expandeability: Laptops can usually be upgraded easier
+- Expandability: Laptops can usually be upgraded easier and cheaper

 - Repair cost: Laptops can usually be repaired cheaper